HardikLGupta/portfolio/index.md

 ---
 ## Mentorship Program

-Main focus of this program is to assist you in identifying the right resources given your current state of knowledge and guide you in every decision of your learning journey.
+Main focus of this program is to assist you in identifying right resources to maximise learning and guide you in every decision of your learning journey.

 ## Program Details

-Key Offerings

-1. Understand your background and evaluate whether this field is really meant for you (if you are a fresher).
+1. Understand your background and educate you whether this field is really meant for you (if you are a fresher).
-2. Help you design a curriculum based on where do you stand today with your knowledge.
+2. Help you design a curriculum based on your current knowledge and background.
 3. Identify resources which will maximise your learning (no compromise on quality) in shortest time.
 4. Conduct multiple mock interviews before your big day so that you feel confident and don't fumble.
 5. Identify pain-points in your resume and help you build a strong portfolio.